LeMinux/ConvenienceDownloader/README.md

    - Update
         Assuming you have paths to update, you can specify the index of what root to update.
-        You can only update the depth of a path as updating the path is just a deletion.
+        You can only update the depth of a path as updating the path is just a deletion and an adding.
         There is special behavior to this option though.
         If you have no intention of updating the depth you can skip it, and it will cause the program to search for subdirectories in that root.
         This is useful if you want to just update one root because you have added extra subdirectories in there.